-Different apps offer various options for trading forex so you can personalise your trading terms.
-We have outlined some of the most useful trading options below for your consideration.
+Different apps offer various options so you can personalise your strategy.
+We have outlined some of the most useful methods below for your consideration.

 This involves gaining exposure to the price of an asset without owning it.
-CFDs are commonly used by forex traders because they offer higher leverage than owning a currency outright and they are often cheaper than buying an asset outright.
+CFDs are commonly used because they offer higher leverage than owning a currency outright and they are often cheaper than buying an asset outright.

 If you want to bet on whether the value of a particular currency goes up or down, spread betting could be for you.
-If you can anticipate price movements by following the latest forex news, this can prove to be a profitable method of trading.
+If you can anticipate price movements by following the latest forex news, this can prove to be a profitable method.

 This is for individuals who want to gain access to a larger investment without having to pay for it upfront.
-If you know what you are doing, it is a good option because it can increase your profits, however, We advise inexperienced forex traders to steer clear of leverage because it can also magnify your losses.
+If you know what you are doing, it is a good option because it can increase your profits.
+However, we advise those without sufficient experience to steer clear of leverage because it can also magnify your losses.

-Some forex traders make trades for the purpose of protecting their current or future trades from downside risk created by adverse market conditions.
+Some people make trades for the purpose of protecting their current or future positions from downside risk created by adverse market conditions.
 There are a variety of ways they can do so, such as taking out a buy and sell position on the same currency.

 Just as one can take a long position – investing in the belief something will rise in value – they can also take a short position – investing in the belief something will fall in value.
 Your decision to go long or short on a currency should be based on both fundamental and technical analysis.

 These can be a nice bonus and give some apps a key advantage over their competition.
-For those who have experience trading forex CFDs, the right selection of charts and graphs is key, whereas, for those who are inexperienced, demo accounts and tutorials can make a big difference.
+For those who have experience, the right selection of charts and graphs is key, whereas, for those who are inexperienced, demo accounts and tutorials can make a big difference.
 You can check out an app’s features in reviews before you download it.

 Quick answers to key questions

-Can I use trade forex on Android and iOS devices?
+Can I trade forex on Android and iOS devices?

-Yes, most forex trading applications are available on Android and iOS, including all of the platforms we have reviewed.
+Yes, most applications of this type are available on Android and iOS, including all of the platforms we have reviewed.
 Simply head to the Google Play Store or App Store to see what’s on offer and choose one to download.

 How much do forex trading apps cost?